stassa/louise/README.md

 Louise is brand new and, should you choose to use it, you will most probably encounter errors and bugs.
-The author has no way to know of what bugs and errors you encoutner unless you report them.
+The author has no way to know of what bugs and errors you encounter unless you report them.
 Please use the author's email to contact the author regarding bugs and errors.
 Alternatively, you are welcome to open a github Issue or send a pull request.